d-bl/MAE-gf/docs/misca.md

 See page [_Paris grounds_][page-paris].

 ## Alternate stitch ground
-{% capture omenom1 %}
+![pic-oeno][pic-oeno]
 In the Tesselace index a scheme for the <i>Alternate stitch</i> can be found.<br> However, the values for the repeat-parameter are set such that the stitches can not be chosen to generate the Alternate stitch.
 Adjusting the repeat-parameter does the trick, as in the following examples.
 You might try to see what happens if you change the repeat-parameter (works even with an odd number of collumns).
-{% endcapture %}
-{% include picts-right.html
-  src="../images_wt/gf-oeno-11.png"
-  alt="pic-oeno"
-  description=omenom1
-%}

 * [o&amp;o 11][T-OO-11], [o&amp;o 12][T-OO-12], [o&amp;o 12a][T-OO-12a]
+<p style="clear: both"></p>

 ***